Cost of Poor Quality (COPQ): Meaning, Formula & Examples

 Cost of poor quality calculation sheet

 This is a simple format for capturing the cost of poor quality.
-They included internal failure cost and customer end rejection cost.
+They included internal failure cost and external rejection cost.
 Internal rejection costs include rework costs and in-house rejection costs.
-External rejection costs include customer return costs, customer visit costs, segregation costs, analysis costs and debit costs etc.
+External rejection costs include customer return costs, customer visit costs, segregation costs, analysis and debit costs etc.

 Importance of COPQ in quality: